 This site is dedicated to one of the great wonders of the outdoor warning world.
-Thus far it remains the premier site for all things Gamewell Diaphone!
+Since 2001, it remains the premier site for all things Gamewell Diaphone!

 Although the Diaphone was originally made and still used as a fog signal, this site is primarily dedicated to it’s use as a municipal/public warning device as designed by the Gamewell Corporation.
 Additional information was included relating to the fog signal design for reference and historical purposes.